 Creating Routine with Newborn Twins

-A lot of emotions can rise when you find our your having twins.
+A lot of emotions can rise when you find out you’re having twins.
 Excitement.
 You did just create TWO lives!
 A bit of fear perhaps?
-Overwhelm most certainly.
+Overwhelmed most certainly.
 One baby seems like a lot.
 TWO?

 How will you manage two?
 It seems like managing one is a big task.